-There are 6 online travel journal discussion forums throughout the course.
+There are six online travel journal discussion forums throughout the course.
 Each is worth 50 points for a total of 300 points.
 You must respond in detail (at least 200 words) to the travel journal discussion topic prompt/question and respond in one paragraph (at least 50 words) each to at least 2 other classmates' responses to create a dialogue around the topics that the entire class is participating in.
 For each travel journal discussion activity, you should engage the learned course content with your experiences among the landscapes of Italy.
 It is expected that these entries will tie specifically to our fieldtrips, class discussions, and course readings.
 Such journal entries should make cohesive connections to the content and concepts we are discussing in class each week and observing on the landscapes of Italy.
 The discussion assignment grading rubric below contains detailed information about what is required for the discussions and how points are awarded for different items required within the discussions.
 See schedule overview for discussion due dates and related course modules.

-- Journal 1 (Introduce Yourself): May 16

-- Journal 2: May 29

-- Journal 3: June 5

-- Journal 4: June 12

-- Journal 5: June 19

-- Journal 6 (Reflection): June 25
+These activities help facilitate student comprehension of thematic and regional concepts of Europe & the EU.

+- Journal 1 (Introduce Yourself): May 16 - Journal 2 (EU Members and Physical Geography): May 29 - Journal 3 (Historical, Cultural, and Population Geography): June 5 - Journal 4 (Urban, Economic, and Political Geography): June 12 - Journal 5 (Political Geography, Geopolitics, and EU Future): June 19 - Journal 6 (Reflection): June 25